bocchino/fprime/Fw/Dp/docs/sdd.md

 **Typed records:**
 A typed record is specified in FPP in the form `product record` _name_ `:` _type_.
-It represents one item of data of type _type_.
+The record has name _name_ and represents one item of data of type _type_.
 The type may be a struct type with several fields or an array type with several indexed elements.
 Typed records with type _T_ have the following format: